NautilusTrader

 Aggregated trades

 Binance provides aggregated trade data endpoints as an alternative source of trades.
-In comparison to the default trade endpoints, aggregated trade data endpoints can return all ticks between a start_time and end_time.
+Unlike the default trade endpoints, aggregated trade endpoints can return all ticks between a start_time and end_time.

 Commission rate queries